Haklim733/stream-data-pipe/README.md

 Results can be seen by `psql -h localhost -p 4566 -d dev -U root` and querying the `kafka_view` table.
 Or, navigate to `localhost:8888` and open the `kafka-risingwave` notebook.

+## apache kafka -> ml inference -> kafka

+program produces a kafka topic which is ingested by the 'ml' service using python faststream and huggingface to produce an emotion sentiment analysis that is sent back to kafka topic.
+The topic names can be set in the docker-compose.yaml for notebook and ml services.

+navigate to `localhost:8888` and open the `kafka-ml-inference` notebook.

 ## logs